tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereLiberty/overview.md

 This release includes the following fix:

-* Implements RFE 104618 to merge
- multiple plugin-cfg.xml(s) from multiple servers and propagates it to target web servers.
+* Implements RFE 104618 to merge multiple plugin-cfg.xml(s) from multiple servers and propagates it to target web servers.

 #### Version 15

-This
-release includes the following fix:
+This release includes the following fix:

-* Fixes APAR PI82000 Start Server Plugin step incorrectly reports failure on non- English platforms
+* Fixes APAR PI82000 Start Server Plugin step incorrectly reports failure on non-English platforms

 #### Version 14